thrombe/hyprkool/README.md

 - Changing workspace animations based on movement direction.
 - Grid overview.

-The plugin is tested and compatible with Hyprland v0.39.0 and newer versions.
+The plugin is tested and compatible with Hyprland v0.39.
 While the daemon and cli should work with any reasonably new version of Hyprland.

 The daemon component of Hyprkool is also optional but required for certain features, including:
 - Desktop switching when the cursor touches screen edges.